This blog may contain affiliate links. Read our disclosure policy for more info.

 20. Relax at Fairmont Hot Springs

-The Fairmont Springs Resort is also available for an overnight stay – you won’t be disappointed by the amenities such as in-room soaker tubs, cozy fireplaces, seasonal activities like yoga or kayaking, and of course, access to the mineral hot springs.
+The Fairmont Springs Resort is also available for an overnight stay – you won’t be disappointed by the amenities such as in-room soaker tubs, cozy fireplaces, seasonal activities like yoga or kayaking, and of course, access to the mineral hot springs!

 Related Read: The Fairmont Hot Springs are located in the small town of Fairmont.
 Check out all of the other fun things to do in Fairmont, BC!

-21. Test your nerves Valley Zipline Adventures
+21. Test your nerves at Valley Zipline Adventures

-If you want to try another height-defying activity, check out the 32-foot climbing wall or the 35 Jump Tower… Basically, you can just climb up things and jump off things!
+If you want to try another height-defying activity, check out the 32-foot (9.7 m) climbing wall or the 35 Jump Tower… Basically, you can just climb up things and jump off things!
 It’s just like being a kid again.

-Prices for the Zipline experience is $84 CAD/adult.
-If you’re looking for something even more, Valley Zipline Adventures partners with other businesses in the area, so you can bundle your Zip experience with a Segway tour, massage, beer tasting, ATV adventure, or white-water rafting, among others.
+If you’re looking to add a little extra excitement to your day, Valley Zipline Adventures also partners with other local businesses in the area, so you can bundle your Zip experience with a Segway tour, massage, beer tasting, ATV adventure, or white-water rafting, among others.
 These options can be an additional $30-$100CAD on top of the Zipline price, depending on what you choose.

 22. Go camping

-Dry Gulch Provincial Park is just 4.5 kilometers (2.8 miles) south of Radium Hot Springs and offers a quiet, relaxing camping experience.
-It is a small campground, surrounded by trees, so cool and shady during the hot summers.
-Amenities include flush toilets, campfire rings, drinking water, and vehicle-accessible camping.
+Dry Gulch Provincial Park is just 4.5 kilometers (2.8 miles) south of Radium Hot Springs and would be one of our top picks for a quiet, relaxing camping experience.
+It is a pretty small campground, surrounded by trees, so cool and shady during the hot summers.

 23. Mountain biking and trail riding

 Trails are coded similar to ski runs, with green, blue, black, and double black diamond coding for the level of difficulty.
-Make sure to do some advance planning and choose an option to your comfort and skill level.
+Make sure to do some advance planning and choose an option to your comfort and skill level!

 Where to Stay in Radium Hot Springs, BC

-Alternatively, there are some amazing holiday homes and Airbnbs to choose from in Radium – read my blog for details about my favorite ones in the area!
+There are some amazing holiday homes and Airbnbs to choose from in Radium – read my blog for details about my favorite ones in the area!

 Renting a Car in British Columbia

 If you’re arriving in British Columbia via plane, then I can’t recommend getting a rental car enough.
-British Columbia is a large province and traveling between the best places to visit in BC requires transport.
+British Columbia is a large province, and traveling between the best places to visit in BC requires transport.
 Although you can use public transport on some occasions, this means your trip will not only require more time but more planning.

 Car rental in Canada isn’t relatively cheap, but it’s not that expensive either, especially if you get a budget car.
 The cheapest car with a pick-up and drop-off in different locations is around $100 CAD per day.
 The price does vary though, depending on the time of year.
 For car rentals, I use the website Discover Cars.
 It’s a search engine with lots of deals with good customer service.
 In fact, I’ve used Discover Cars all over the world, including in Chile, New Zealand, and Australia.
+Read my honest review of Discover Cars here for more details!

-Another popular option is to rent a campervan or motorhome (only for the brave in winter.)
+Another popular option is to rent a campervan or motorhome (only for the brave in winter).
 Using Motorhome Republic, you can search hundreds of deals across multiple companies to pick a great vehicle and the cheapest price.
-Having a motorhome is a stunning way to see Canada, and using crown land and campsites, you can often camp for free or very cheap in the most beautiful places imaginable!
+Having a motorhome is a stunning way to see Canada and you can often camp for free or very cheap in the most beautiful places imaginable!
+Read my tips on using Motorhome Republic here before you book!

 Before you go…